 Last year the Minnesota State Fair welcomed over 1.8 million people (yeah, you read that right) and for twelve days in late August through early September, it really does seems like everybody is out strolling the fairgrounds for food, drinks, music, rides, entertainment, and incredible people-watching opportunities.

 The fair is still on now through Labor Day, so if you haven’t made it there yet, there’s still time.
 The fair is so big (the second largest in the country, in fact) that it’s best not to even attempt to do it all.
 Just pick an experience that you’re interested in and let the day unfold from there.

-Food on a stick is a classic fair food theme and the Minnesota State Fair has plenty of options, everything from hotdish, deep fried lobster and Scotch Eggs (oooh) to bacon, chicken tikka and waffles.
+Food on a stick is a classic fair food theme and the Minnesota State Fair has plenty of options, everything from hotdish, deep-fried lobster and Scotch Eggs (oooh) to bacon, chicken tikka masala, and waffles.

-You can score a flight of four Minnesota craft beers for just $10, which is a great way to try beers from breweries and taprooms you might not venture to on your own.
+A flight of four Minnesota craft beers is just $10, which is a great way to try beers from breweries and taprooms you might not venture to on your own.

 There are six flights to choose from and you can choose a range of brews, from lighter beers to hoppier options.
 There’s also a pretty little garden outside of the exhibit where you can put your sampler on the railing and relax and watch the crowds drift by.

 As for us, we went in search of more beer.
 I tried the Mini Donut beer from Lift Bridge Brewing Co. and it was fabulous.
 Sweet isn’t usually my thing.
 I’m much more into hops and more esoteric flavors on an average day.
 But when at the fair, you surrender to the collective fair wisdom and sample the exclusive, Minnesota State Fair-only brew.
 It was delicious, malty and mellow with a surprisingly addictive cinnamon sugar rim.

 The Great Minnesota Get Together = great people-watching